The Jewelry Brands Worth Knowing (That Aren't Cartier)

 Ask someone to name five jewelry brands.
 You’ll get Cartier, Tiffany, Van Cleef, maybe Bulgari, and then a pause.
 Maybe you’ll get a drop to a traditional mall brand, maybe someone local.
 But many people who enjoy jewelry don’t know much beyond that.

 There’s nothing wrong with any of those names.
 They make extraordinary things.
-But the most interesting design work in fine jewelry right now is happening one tier below the global houses, with independent designers who have real followings and serious retail presence but haven’t crossed into name-recognition territory for most people.
-You won’t see them in an airport ad.
-You will see them at Bergdorf, at Net-a-Porter, at Saks.
+But the most interesting design work in fine jewelry right now is happening one tier below the global houses, with independent designers like Jade Trau and Sorellina, who have real followings and real retail placement but haven’t crossed into name-recognition territory for most people.
+You won’t see them in an airport ad, but you will at Harrods, at Net-a-Porter, at Saks.
 The smaller overhead also tends to mean more of your money goes into the actual piece: the gold, the stone, the setting.

 Six worth knowing.